Kristin Gordon

-Kristin Gordon (born December 8, 1992 as Kristin MacCuish) is a Canadian curler from Winnipeg.
-She currently plays lead on Team Kaitlyn Lawes.
+Kristin Gordon (born December 8, 1992, as Kristin MacCuish) is a Canadian curler from Winnipeg.

 Career

 Juniors and University (2011–2013)

 Gordon played second for Team Manitoba at the 2012 Canadian Junior Curling Championships, on a team skipped by Shannon Birchard.
 The team finished first after the round robin, but lost in the final to Team Alberta, skipped by Jocelyn Peterman.
 The next season, Gordon and third Selena Kaatz left the Birchard rink to form their own team at the Manitoba Junior provincials but lost to their former skip in the final.

 Early women's (2013–2015)

 Gordon joined Kerri Einarson's team in 2013.
 In their first season, they played in one slam, the 2013 Colonial Square Ladies Classic (not qualifying) and the 2014 Manitoba Scotties Tournament of Hearts, losing in the final to Team Chelsea Carey.
 That season, Gordon was invited to play for the Jennifer Jones rink (Team Manitoba) at the 2013 Scotties Tournament of Hearts as the team's alternate.
 Gordon played in two games, and threw four rocks in total.
 The team would finish in second place.

 The next season the Einarson team again lost in the final of the Manitoba Hearts, losing this time to Team Jennifer Jones.